American-Institutes-for-Research/dsaa-ncme-2024/CURRICULUM.md

 bookdown is an extension of the R Markdown format, which is itself an extension of the Markdown markup language.

 But you don't need to know Markdown to get started.
-Toggle the options on the top left of the document window to switch between visual mode:
+Toggle the options on the top left of the document window to switch between visual mode, which is similar to a Google Docs or Microsoft Word interface:

 ![R Markdown in visual mode](resources\visual-mode.png)